-Israel and the Palestinians: Can settlement issue be solved? - BBC News
+Can Jewish settlement issue be resolved?

 So is a deal on settlements impossible?

-Not necessarily, despite appearing insurmountable.
-Israel has said it is prepared to make "painful concessions" for peace, and it has previously shown it will relinquish settlements - such as in Sinai and Gaza, and four small sites in the West Bank in 2005.
+It looks increasingly likely.
+For years, Israel said it was prepared to make "painful concessions" for peace - code for withdrawal from occupied territory and an accompanying removal of some smaller settlements.
+It previously demolished settlements in Sinai and Gaza, and four small sites in the West Bank in 2005, during pull-outs.

-It has agreed to negotiate the fate of existing settlements, and Jerusalem, as part of permanent status talks.
+While Israel and the Palestinians agreed to decide upon the fate of existing settlements, and Jerusalem, in the final stage of peace talks, the chances of reaching that point seem further away than ever.

-Israel has said in any final deal it intends to keep the largest settlement blocs, which are close to the pre-1967 ceasefire line.
+Mr Netanyahu has crystallised his position, vowing never to dismantle settlements - and if he follows through with his plan to annex them, it would effectively take the issue off the table as far as Israel is concerned.

 Are settlements illegal under international law?